nickarthur/apollo-ios-quickstart/README.md

 The Star Wars API playground runs against [an example GraphQL server](https://github.com/jahewson/graphql-starwars) (see installation instructions there) using the Star Wars data bundled with Facebook's reference implementation, [GraphQL.js](https://github.com/graphql/graphql-js).

 Open `StarWarsAPI.playground` to experiment with using typed query results.
+If you want to run on a device, change `localhost` to your machine's local IP address in the playground.

-> You'll have to build `StarWarsAPI` framework  before running the playground, and whenever you make changes to `.graphql` files.
+> You'll have to build the `StarWarsAPI` framework before running the playground, and whenever you make changes to `.graphql` files.

-You can use GraphiQL to construct your own queries against the same API and put these in a new `.graphql` file.
+You can use GraphiQL to construct your own queries against the Star Wars API and put these in a new `.graphql` file.

-> You may want to use 'Edit / Paste and Preserve Formatting' to paste the query however, because for some reason Xcode will remove indentation when using a normal paste.
+> You may want to use 'Edit / Paste and Preserve Formatting' to paste the query in Xcode however, because for some reason Xcode will remove indentation when using a normal paste.

 ## Using your own schema